 I am the librarian for the Different Awesome Group.
 I am contacting you because we are interested in getting information about carrier donation.
 A lot of our members have been interested in your wraps.
 We don’t have any of your products in our library, but would love to support and represent your business.
 If you are able to donate or offer a discount, we would love to work with you.

 We have twice monthly meetings and have attendance ranging from 30-60 people every meeting.
-The carriers that are donated to our group are loaned out for one month, so that our members are able to try products before they are obligated to buying them.
+The carriers that are donated to our group are loaned out for one month and when we need more funding we take loans and pay them back asap so that our members are able to try products before they are obligated to buying them.
 We also let attendees try carriers on during the meetings.We offer instruction free of charge, so that the general public knows how to use baby carriers safely and effectively.

 Your donation would benefit your company by advertisement of the physical product, photos of the product being used by our members, and recognition on our chapter’s website (link), instagram, twitter, and facebook pages (link).
 We appreciate your time and look forward to hearing from you.